 Is Paper Conspiracies a project completely disparate from your professorial endeavors or does the book relate, in some way, to your teaching?

 Paper Conspiracies was written over a period of many years and had little or no connection to how or what I teach.
 There was a real separation of church and state here.
 The events at the core of the book, the Dreyfus trial and the Méliès film about the affair, were not a history most of my students were aware of or had any interest in.
-The act of writing Paper Conspiracies, building a false reality into a well-trammeled history, was itself a Méliès-like exercise.subscribe to Ploughshares?
+The act of writing Paper Conspiracies, building a false reality into a well-trammeled history, was itself a Méliès-like exercise.Might we be so bold as to suggest that you subscribe to Ploughshares?